networktocode/schema-enforcer/README.md

 Schema Enforcer requires that two different elements be defined by the user:

 - Schema Definition Files: These are files which define the schema to which a given set of data should adhere.
-- Structured Data Files: These are files which contain data that should adhere to the schema defined in one (or multiple) of the schema definition files
+- Structured Data Files: These are files which contain data that should adhere to the schema defined in one (or multiple) of the schema definition files.

+> Note: Data which needs to be validated against a schema definition can come in the form of Structured Data Files or Ansible host vars.
+In the interest of brevity and simplicity, this README.md contains discussion only of Structured Data Files -- for more information on how to use `schema-enforcer` with ansible host vars, see [the ansible_command README](docs/ansible_command.md)

 When `schema-enforcer` runs, it assumes directory hierarchy which should be in place from the folder in which the tool is run.